mekz-data/Breast-Cancer/README.md

 - .4 thresholds seemed to yield the best results in terms of minimizing false negatives (predicting no cancer where cancer is present) without creating too many false positives (predicting cancer where there is none).

 ## Final Thoughts:
--<b>Not all classification problems are created equally.</b> F1 score and Accuracy aren't not necessarily the most important metrics depending on what is being prioritized in a given problem.
+-**Not all classification problems are created equally.** F1 score and Accuracy aren't not necessarily the most important metrics depending on what is being prioritized in a given problem.
 This is especially the case when the ramifications of a false negative can be so detrimental to a person's life.